Lakeshore West line: Service

 On weekends, local service operates every 30 minutes between Union and Aldershot, and every 60 minutes between Aldershot and West Harbour.
 Three express trains per day operate between Toronto and Niagara Falls.

 All off-peak local trains, as well as some peak trains, are through-routed with the Lakeshore East line to Oshawa, making it possible to travel Oshawa and Hamilton or Niagara Falls without having to change trains in Toronto.

-Five GO bus routes are considered to be part of the Lakeshore West corridor: